-District staff will prepare a written After-Action Report (AAR) after any District-declared emergency affecting District levees.
+The District staff will prepare a written after-action report after any District-declared emergency affecting District levees.
 The District Engineer is responsible for the preparation of this report.
-The Board will review and approve the AAR, which will briefly describe District operations, any response problems that arose, and damage sustained by the District.
-The AAR will also contain recommendations for improving District emergency operations in the future.
+The Board will review and approve the after-action report, which will briefly describe District operations, any response problems that arose, and damage sustained by the District.
+The after-action report will also contain recommendations for improving District emergency operations in the future.
 The Board will provide direction to staff as to the preparation of changes, additions, or revisions to the Plan.